Computer Information Systems, '17

-A familiar face around campus, South American international student Paolo Loli is best known for his software and computer skills.
-Both an active and involved student at the university, the Computer Information Systems major has found his home away from home.
+A familiar face around campus, South American international alumni Paolo Loli was best known for his software and computer skills.
+Both an active and involved student in his time at the University, the Computer Information Systems major found his home away from home.

-“Woodruff to me looked like a Castle,” said Loli, “Now I walk around campus and I almost know everyone.
+“Woodruff to me looked like a Castle,” Loli said.
+“Now I walk around campus and I almost know everyone.
 We are growing and I feel like a part of the growth on this campus.”

-While on campus, Loli has become involved in a variety of roles during his time at Castleton, including his positions as a Community Advisor for Residence Life, student worker for the IT department, monitor for the World Languages Lab, manager of the men’s basketball team, and beginning this season, a Division III basketball athlete.
-His hard work and dedication to his extra curricular activities, as well as his studies, have allowed him to flourish and grow within the ever-evolving learning environment.
+While on campus, Loli became involved in a variety of roles during his time at Castleton, including his positions as a Community Advisor for Residence Life, student worker for the IT department, monitor for the World Languages Lab, manager of the men’s basketball team, and beginning his senior year, a Division III basketball athlete.
+His hard work and dedication to his extracurricular activities, as well as his studies, allowed him to flourish and grow within the ever-evolving learning environment.

-“He has a strong work ethic and a great personality and he is just a pleasure to work with,” said Gale Malinowski, Chief Technology Officer of the IT department, who has worked closely with Loli since his freshman year.
+“He has a strong work ethic and a great personality and he is just a pleasure to work with,” said Gayle Malinowski, Chief Technology Officer in the IT department, who has worked closely with Loli since his freshman year.

 His professors feel a similar sense of pride while watching Loli exceed both in and out of the classroom.